pfdubois/BridgeBidding/source/Preliminaries.rst

 conventions just mentioned ASAP.
 You have to learn the SAYC meanings as well, since they apply when opener is a passed hand or there is interference.
 That's the approach we're taking here.

-Every book should have an index, and this one does.
-It frustrates me no end that most bridge books do not.
-There is also a glossary of bridge terms.
-In electronic manifestations of this book, there are many operable links in the text.

 Casual Partners
 ---------------